 Few texts like Marinetti’s so effectively corroborate the view of fascism as a male fantasy, the martial mirage of an eroticism at last emancipated from affection and reproduction.
-For the latter to be sublimated or substituted, the figure of the machine has to be a very peculiar one: the personal, sensual relation mentioned above must take place with an individual machine, namely with the airplane, that machine which can relay regressive fantasies of aristocratic warfare, as well as a whole allegorical apparatus of spiritualisation, dematerialisation and escape from the heaviness of woman, work and earth.
+For the latter to be sublimated or substituted, the figure of the machine has to be a very peculiar one: the personal, sensual relation mentioned above must take place with an individual machine, namely with the airplane, that machine which can relay regressive fantasies of aristocratic warfare, as well as a whole allegorical apparatus of spiritualization, dematerialization, and escape from the “heaviness” of woman, work, and earth.
 And though superficially opposed to the romantic repudiation of the machine, Marinetti’s erotics and poetics of aviation shared with it an aversion to the rationalism of the machine.
-As Jeffrey Schnapp has elegantly demonstrated the orientation towards aviation, and in particular to the material and sensory properties of the propeller, was founded on its being the bearer of power, danger, and unreliability (emphasis mine), making possible a body/machine complex founded on notions of struggle, sacrifice, feverish effort, and expenditure: an aesthetic (i.e. non-productivist) body/machine complex that runs counter to the complexed being devised within the domains of scientific management (Taylor) and the science of work which were founded on notions of body/machine harmony, energy conservation and freedom from fatigue To this crucial observation about futurism’s anti-productivism, we could add that the rationalist figure of the machine is precisely based on its existence as an ensemble or apparatus whose individual components are substitutable and thus devoid of the kind of singularity demanded by Marinetti’s erotics of male domination.
-The futurist fantasy of adapting to the new machineswhich has been seen as a symptom of Italy’s belated industrialisation and uneven development (and was encapsulated in Wyndham Lewis's racist quip that only wops like Marinetti could be so taken with machines)can thus also be read as a response to the inability to adapt to an industrial society.
-In this light, the factory workers and tram commuters that populated Marinetti’s anti-proletarian anxieties were much more modern figures of subjectivity than the imperialist aviators whose colonial massacres Marinetti would celebrate over and again.
+As Jeffrey Schnapp has elegantly demonstrated, the orientation towards aviation, and in particular to the material and sensory properties of the propeller, was founded on its being the bearer of “power, danger, and unreliability” (emphasis mine), making possible “a body/machine complex founded on notions of struggle, sacrifice, feverish effort, and expenditure: an aesthetic (i.e. non-productivist) body/machine complex that runs counter to the complexes being devised within the domains of scientific management (Taylor) and the ‘science of work,’ which were founded on notions of body/machine harmony, energy conservation, and freedom from fatigue.”
+To this crucial observation about futurism’s anti-productivism, we could add that the rationalist figure of the machine is precisely based on its existence as an ensemble or apparatus whose individual components are substitutable and thus devoid of the kind of singularity demanded by Marinetti’s erotics of male domination.
+The futurist fantasy of adapting to the new machines—which has been seen as a symptom of Italy’s belated industrialization and uneven development (and was encapsulated in Wyndham Lewis's racist quip that only wops like Marinetti could be so taken with machines)—can thus also be read as a response to the inability to adapt to an industrial society.
+In this light, the factory workers and tram commuters that populated Marinetti’s anti-proletarian anxieties were much more “modern” figures of subjectivity than the imperialist aviators whose colonial massacres Marinetti would celebrate over and again.
 Futurism was in this sense always an anachronism.
-Forty years ago, Allan Sekula captured the class character of this fantasy, which sees the exercise of reactionary political violence as an occasion for synesthetic rapture with unparalleled precision:
+Forty years ago, Allan Sekula captured the class character of this fantasy, which sees “the exercise of reactionary political violence” as “an occasion for synesthetic rapture,” with unparalleled precision:

 Above all else, Futurism is a defense of the connoisseur in the teeth of a “rationalized” world order.
 Futurism attempts to resuscitate the masculinity of warfare within the logic of mechanization.
 Masses of conscripts submit to this logic.
-But the fascist warrior-dandy is the only subject capable of both surviving and relishing war’s “dreamt of metallization of the human body”.
+But the fascist warrior-dandy is the only subject capable of both surviving and relishing war’s “dreamt of metallization of the human body.”